llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first three operands and the result have the same vector of floating-point type.
-The fourth operand is the vector mask and has the same number of elements as the result vector type.
-The fifth operand is the explicit vector length of the operation.
+The first three arguments and the result have the same vector of floating-point type.
+The fourth argument is the vector mask and has the same number of elements as the result vector type.
+The fifth argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

 The '``llvm.vp.fma``' intrinsic performs floating-point fused multiply-add (:ref:`llvm.fma <int_fma>`)
-of the first, second, and third vector operand on each enabled lane.
+of the first, second, and third vector argument on each enabled lane.
 The result on disabled lanes is a :ref:`poison value <poisonvalues>`.
 The operation is performed in the default floating-point environment.